 - Ensuring easy and constant access to electronics; and

 - Seating each other on a plane near but not necessarily next to each other.

 If this sounds contrary to every parental fibre in your being, you are not alone.
 As I read this, I am struck by how appalled I would be if anyone suggested this as a way to raise my child.
 But, this isn’t about the other 364 days in a year.
 This is about the one day that you are brave enough to scoop up your children and take them on an adventure of a lifetime.

-If you would like to save this article for future use, please click on “Save” on the photo below.
+If you would like to save this article for future use, please click on “Save” on one the photos below.
+If you think someone else might find the article useful, please feel free to share on your social media channels.
 Have a great day!